s-andrews/nextflow_pipelines/Docs/Nextflow_at_Babraham.md

 #### Caching

-If a pipeline workflow has been interrupted or stopped (e.g. by accidentally closing a laptop), this option will attempt to resume the workflow at the point it got interrupted by using Nextflow's caching mechanism.
+If a pipeline workflow has been interrupted or stopped (e.g. by accidentally closing a laptop), using the option `-resume` (single-hyphen!) will attempt to resume the workflow at the point it got interrupted by using Nextflow's caching mechanism.
 This may save a lot of time.

 <img src="./Images/caching_log.png" width="800">